Here’s our story. We look forward to hearing yours.

 Adam CurranAdam Curran is the Founder of Curran Financial Partners.
 He entered the investment industry at a very young age, working as a runner on the Philadelphia Stock Exchange while going to school at nearby Drexel University.
 He received a bachelor of business administration degree in accounting and finance and took a job in the hedge fund industry before seeing a need to start his own firm.
 His mission from the beginning was to serve hard-working families like the one he grew up in, taking the same concepts the wealthiest individuals use and sharing them with Main Street.
 Adam runs a weekly radio broadcast, “Retire Y’all Radio” and he has published the book, “The Power of a Plan.”
 He is an Investment Advisor Representative and holds an insurance license in multiple states.
 Adam's greatest honor is being a husband to Anna Claire and Father to his son Ben and his two dog'thers Alice and Piper.

-Paige DuceyPaige Ducey is the Practice Manager at Curran Financial Partners.
+Paige DuceyPaige Ducey is the Chief Compliance Officer at Curran Financial Partners.
 Paige holds both a securities and insurance license in South Carolina.
 Paige resides in Mount Pleasant with her husband Brian, identical twin boys, Logan and Kai, and daughter, Kaitlyn.
 Paige was born and raised in Connecticut and enjoys the warmth and sunshine South Carolina has to offer.

 Michael BaerMichael and his wife, Jackie, first met Adam and Claire years ago, attending Dave Ramsey's Financial Peace University led by the Currans at a local church in downtown Charleston.
 He first came on board as the Director of Marketing, assisting in running dinner events, TV spots, radio shows, and much more.
 Michael is now a Financial Advisor focused on upholding the values of the Curran Financial Partners team.
 Engaging with families, he assists in eliminating debt while planning for a future retirement with confidence and fervor.
 His past experiences in customer service, banking, and even time as a semi-professional athlete have helped him develop a cooperative attitude to build mutually trusting relationships.
 His family is a huge support in his life, including the newest addition in baby Lillian, his wonderful wife in Jackie, and his two pups, Cally and Brady.

-Nicole SchultzNicole Schultz is the Marketing Coordinator and Director of First Impressions at Curran Financial Partners.
+Nicole SchultzNicole Schultz is the Director of Marketing at Curran Financial Partners.
 Her responsibilities include managing new client information, reporting on marketing campaigns and maintaining strong client communications.
 She was raised on Hilton Head Island and has a degree in Journalism and Mass Communications from the University of Georgia.
 Previously, she served as the Marketing Coordinator for a boutique real estate brokerage on Hilton Head Island.
 She is a licensed Realtor in the state of South Carolina.
 Nicole lives in Mount Pleasant with her partner Willie and their daughter Ava Kate.

 Claire CurranAs part of the firm’s administrative team, Claire welcomes and assists clients in the office and over the phone, schedules appointments, updates client information and provides daily administration support.
 Claire’s primary role is client assistance, ensuring internal and external customers receive impeccable service at all times.
 Claire was born in Greenville, North Carolina, and received a Bachelor of Arts in Psychology from the University of North Carolina at Wilmington.
 In her free time, Claire enjoys the beach, playing tennis and exploring Charleston with her golden retriever, Alice.